 Writer and Director Lyn Ferrand – www.lynferrand.com – founded Turning Point Theatre Company in 1989.
-In 2000 she co-founded Buzzword Interactive Films and made award winning training films.
+In 2000 she co-founded Buzzword Interactive Films and made award winning theatre and training film dramas.

-She was commissioned to write and direct plays and films, working in association with a variety of voluntary and statutory agencies, over a period of 14 years.
+Working in association with a variety of voluntary and statutory agencies, over a period of 14 years she was commissioned to write and direct plays and films that looked at diverse health and social issues.
 She also designed and ran training programmes using theatre and film.
 Clients included The Crown Prosecution Service, The Devon and Cornwall Police, Lancashire County Council, the Scottish Mental Health Association, Rethink UK and Carers UK.

-Lyn Ferrand studied with director and humanist Augusto Boal.
-She wrote forum theatre plays and worked as a forum theatre practitioner for many clients in the field of health and social care.
+Lyn Ferrand studied Theatre Arts at Dartington College, Law at The Open University and worked with director and humanist Augusto Boal.
+She wrote forum theatre plays and worked as a forum theatre practitioner for many different clients in the field of health and social care.
 Her article about her work with Carers is published in Contemporary Theatre Review: http://www.informaworld.com

 Lyn’s film THE LOST CHILD has been described as : “An example of exceptionally effective learning”

 The Lost Child training DVD was commissioned by Lancashire Social Services for the ACPC .
 It was written and directed by Lyn, produced by Mike Berenger and shot by Greg Browning.

 - Highly Commended at The Community Care Awards

 - Highly Commended at the Cumbria and Lancashire SHA Achievement Awards